 7.47.
 Final awards.
 Arbitration is ended with the issuance of a final award by the tribunal which is binding on the disputing parties.
 In a contract-based arbitration initiated by one contracting party against another, and in which affected members of the local community participated, any award rendered is binding on the disputing contracting parties, but not on members of the local community.
-In a treaty-based arbitration between an investor and a State, and in which an affected legitimate tenure right holder made written submissions, any award rendered is binding on the disputing investor and State, but not on the legitimate tenure right holder.
-An arbitral award may be satisfied voluntarily by the disputing party against whom an order of damages has been made.
+In a treaty-based arbitration between an investor and a State, and in which an affected legitimate tenure right holder made written submissions, any award rendered is binding on the legitimate tenure right whom an order of damages has been made.
 Absent voluntary satisfaction, the prevailing